NREL/osw2osa/README.md

         - floorspace_typical
         - osm_typical (does not exist, will import osm with stub space types and run create_typical measure)
     - osw_2_osa.rb
+        - This script is the primary file for the repository that everything else supports.
+The script arguments are described later in this readme.
+This is currently just setup for discrete variables, but could support more in the future.
+    - custom_var_set_mapping.rb
+        - This is called by `osw_2_osa.rb` to identify the mapping for variables, OSA template, and the source OSW.
 - Additional public repositories need to be checked out to setup the example analysis projects using `osw_2_osa.rb`.
 (I may use gem install at some point to get sample measures).
 These repositories contain most of the measured used by the workflow.
 The paths in OSW assume these repositories are checked out next to the osw2osa repository.
     - https://github.com/NREL/openstudio-model-articulation-gem/tree/develop
     - https://github.com/NREL/openstudio-common-measures-gem/tree/develop